Unretirement(TM) Index reveals that workers are conflicted about their

 "Despite many Canadians expecting to work after age 65, those surveyed

 are approaching this reality with resolve," said Dean Connor, President, Sun

 Life Financial Canada.
 "Interestingly, in pinpointing their primary reason for

 working past age 65, as many people singled out lifestyle reasons as those who

 indicated financial reasons."

-- Over half of working Albertans believe they will be working past the
+- Nearly half of working Canadians believe they will be working past

 - Nearly all of those who expect to work beyond age 65 cite one or more